Skip to content

 Role Eleventh Sapa Inca

-During Huayna Cápac's time, the Inca Empire was vastly extended.
-It stretched across many landscapes: high mountains, valleys, coastal areas, and different regions.
+At the time of Huayna Cápac, the Inca Empire was very extensive.
+It stretched across many landscapes: high mountains, valleys, coastal areas, and diverse regions.

-For everything to function, the Inca needed roads, messengers, storage facilities, and people who took on important tasks.
-A large empire had to be well-organized every day.
+For everything to function, the Incas needed roads, messengers, storage facilities, and people to take on important tasks.
+A large empire had to be well organized every day.

 Huayna Cápac with messengers, quipus, and Perusina and Perusino in an administrative courtyard